 The RFI process is complex and often involves many stakeholders, including subcontractors, general contractors, consultants, architects, engineers and clients.
-On average, RFIs receive a response after eight days, though with complex and long-term projects, it can take much longer.
+On average, RFIs receive a response after eight days, though it can take much longer with complex and long-term projects.

-In general, all RFIs go through the same series of steps.
+RFIs typically go through the following series of steps:

-- A subcontractor writes an RFI to clarify the contract, design, specifications or standards, then submits the RFI to the general contractor.
+- Step 1: A subcontractor writes an RFI to clarify the contract, design, specifications or standards, then submits the RFI to the general contractor.

-- If able, the general contractor gives a precise answer to the question posed in the RFI.
+- Step 2: If they’re able, the general contractor gives a precise answer to the question posed in the RFI.

-- If more information is needed, the RFI is sent to the architect, engineer, consultant or client.
+- Step 3: If more information is needed, the RFI is sent to the architect, engineer, consultant, subcontractor or client.

-- Once the appropriate person answers the RFI with sufficient detail, the RFI is returned to the subcontractor.
+- Step 4: Once the appropriate person answers the RFI with sufficient detail, the RFI is returned to the subcontractor.

-- If the subcontractor is satisfied with the response, work commences again.
+- Step 5: Work commences again if the subcontractor is satisfied with the response.
 Otherwise, the subcontractor revises and resubmits the RFI.

 How To Write an Effective RFI

-When writing an RFI, it’s helpful to keep a few tips in mind that increase the chances of getting a clear and timely response.
+When writing an RFI, keep the following tips in mind that increase your chances of getting a clear and timely response.

-- Define the problem: An RFI should always begin with a clear statement of the problem that needs to be resolved.
-Additionally, an RFI should focus on one specific problem, as this is more likely to receive a satisfactory response.
+1. Define the problem: An RFI should always begin with a clear statement of the problem that needs to be resolved.
+Additionally, an RFI should focus on one specific issue, as this is more likely to receive a satisfactory response.

-- Provide a solution: As experts, subcontractors typically have excellent ideas for solving challenges throughout a project.
-Use the RFI process as an opportunity to present strong solutions to problems that come up.
+2. Provide a solution: As experts, subcontractors typically have excellent ideas for solving challenges throughout a project and use the RFI process to present strong solutions to problems that come up.

-- Offer context: Make sure to include any additional information that is necessary to fully understand the problem.
+3. Offer context: Make sure to include any additional information that is necessary to fully explain the problem.
 Many RFIs are returned to the subcontractor simply because there is not enough context to fully answer the question.

 General contractors may receive hundreds of RFIs over the course of a multi-year construction project, so it’s vital to have an efficient process for handling them.